Chipotle Morita Paste

 When picked early in the season, jalapeños are green – it isn’t until late in the season that the jalapeños lose most of their moisture and begin to turn red.
 After the ripe jalapeños are harvested, they are then dried and smoked, turning them into chipotle chiles.
 Allowing the jalapeños to fully ripen gives chipotle chiles an inherent fruity-sweet flavor, since the chile has more time to create and store sugar.

 Chipotle morita chiles average about 1-1/2 to 3 inches in length, 1/2 to 1 inch in width, and have a deep reddish-purple color and smoky-fruity flavor.
-Their heat level is mild to medium, ranging from 10,000 to 35,000 Scoville Heat Units, which is comparable to guajillo and mild serrano chiles.
+Their heat level is medium. to hot

 There are two specific varieties of chipotle chiles – chipotle morita and chipotle meco.
 Chipotle morita chiles are smaller than chipotle meco chiles, as they are picked earlier in the season, often when the jalapenos are still somewhat green in color.
 Moritas are also smoked for a shorter amount of time, which allows them to retain much of their sweet, fruity flavor.
 These chipotles are the most widely used throughout the United States.
 Chipotle meco chiles are smoked for almost twice as long as moritas, giving them a deeper, smokier flavor and dusty brown color.
 They are also slightly larger than moritas, ranging from 2 to 4 inches long.
 Unlike chipotle moritas, chipotle meco chiles are not often seen or used north of their native Mexico.